-If you decide to take your pension between your 60th and 65th birthday, only the part of your pension payable from age 65 will be reduced for early retirement.
-The part payable from age 60 will be increased for late retirement.
+If you decide to take your pension between your 60th and 65th birthday, only the part of your pension built up after 31 March 2009 will be reduced for early retirement.
+The part built up before 1 April 2009 will be increased for late retirement.
 The amount of the reduction and increases will be calculated using what we call early and late retirement factors.